-I quit my full time job as an English teacher to become a full time stay-at-home mom.
+I wear a lot of hats and don’t look particularly great in any of them.
+At least not all the time.
+I quit my full-time job as an English teacher to become a full-time stay-at-home mom.
 But in January of 2012, I landed my dream job as a reviewer for TV Fanatic, so now I’m a work-at-home mom.
 Basically, I get paid to watch television and then write about it.
 It really is as awesome as it sounds.

 The husband plays a role around here in the manner of keep-Miranda-from-going-insane-and-do-the-occasional-load-of-dishes.
 He tells me I’m pretty when my hair is dirty and I’m not wearing make-up.
 He cleans up nice, too.
 He also never fails to make me laugh when I need it.
 So I’ll keep him.